microsoft/lisa/docs/run.md

 ### Run in Azure

-Below commands shows how to run Microsoft tier 0 tests on an Azure gallery image.
+Below commands shows how to run Microsoft tier 0 (t0) tests on an Azure gallery image.

 1. Sign in to Azure

     Make sure [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps) installed.
-It needs to sign in to run LISA on current machine.
-LISA supports other Azure credential mechanisms also, refer to [runbook reference](runbook.md).
+It needs to sign in to run LISA on the current computer.
+LISA supports other Azure credential mechanisms, refer to [runbook reference](runbook.md).

     Here uses Azure CLI as the example.
-Open a terminal.
+Open a terminal, and execute,

     ```bash
     az login
     ```

-2. Find subscription id
+2. Get the subscription id

     If you have multiple Azure subscriptions.
 Use below command to set default subscription.
 LISA will create resource groups in it.
-To prevent missing use, the subscription id is a required parameter to run LISA.
+To prevent mistakes, the subscription id is a required parameter to run LISA.

     Run below command to retrieve subscription information.